flbaue/Android-Study-Jam/README.md

 # Android-Study-Jam
-All the material of the Android Study Jam of Women Techmakers Hamburg
+All the material for the Android Study Jam at Women Techmakers Hamburg